qoomon/smart-life-webapp/README.md

 ## Website
 https://smart-life.vercel.app/

-* a SmartLife account created with email and password
+* Only SmartLife accounts created with email and password are supported.
   * Accounts linked to Google does not work for some unknown reasons